- As expected, using a Firefox VPN extension keeps your identity private on the the Internet.

 The best way to summarise the state of the browser market nowadays is Chrome VS the Rest.
 A while ago, Firefox introduced a great version with the catchy name Quantum, and obvious intentions to challenge Chrome.

 Besides the fact that it’s much smaller and faster than before, the main go-to card for revamped Firefox is privacy.
-And that’s where the VPN comes in hand.
+And that’s where VPNs come in handy.

 Firefox Quantum implements some great additions to the privacy department, but what it lacks in comparison to Opera, is the built-in VPN solution.
 Luckily, we’re here to correct that injustice.

 As we said, any of the VPN solutions presented bellow will offer a fully-fledged VPN service with hundreds or thousands of servers available anywhere in the world.
 Most of them also come with extensions compatible with Firefox and others.

 If you don’t feel that you need to have a fully-fledged VPN service available all the time, then there’s a quick alternative.
 Download and install the Opera browser.